 Broccoli to add in last 5 minutes

 Rinse the mung beans well in a sieve.

 Add the chilli, ginger and turmeric stirring to combine the mung beans and chopped Kombu and then add the ground coriander.
 Combine well before adding the boiling water.
-Bring to the boil and then reduce the heat to a simmer, part covered for 15 minutes.
+Bring to the boil and then reduce the heat to a simmer, partially covered for 15 minutes.
 If any scum rises to the top skim it off.

 Add the rinsed rice, tomatoes, salt and chopped vegetables ( not Broccoli ) stirring well.
 Reduce the heat to a simmer and cook for a further 25 minutes part covered.
-Until the rice is soft and vegetables are cooked.
+Until the rice is soft and the vegetables are cooked.